ISE-Research/App-Reviews-Augmentation/README.md

 @article{abedini2024TOSEM,
-  author  = {Yasaman Abedini and Abbas Heydarnoori}, title   = {Can {GitHub} Issues Help in App Review Classifications?}, journal = {Accepted for Publication in ACM Transactions on Software Engineering and Methodology}, year    = {2024}, month   = {June},
+  author  = {Yasaman Abedini and Abbas Heydarnoori}, title   = {Can {GitHub} Issues Help in App Review Classifications?}, journal = {To Appear in ACM Transactions on Software Engineering and Methodology}, year    = {2024}, month   = {June},
 }